Anker PowerCore 13400 Nintendo Switch Edition - My favorite Switch carrying case power bank

 The Anker PowerCore 13400 Nintendo Switch Edition is one of the smallest 15V outputting USB-C PD portable chargers on the market.
 It is a unique offering from Anker worth considering.
 Even without the Nintendo licensing.

 The licensing agreement from Nintendo entails more than logos and a money grab.
-Nintendo runs all licensed products through their own quality assurance testing.
-Nintendo has signed off that this portable charger will is safe and performs well.
-While it is safe to charge the Switch with third party USB-C chargers some prefer Nintendo approved accessories.
-For them this is an excellent travel portable charger which offers peace of mind.
+Nintendo runs all licensed products through its own quality assurance testing.
+Nintendo has signed off that this portable charger will is safe and perform well.
+While it is safe to charge the Switch with third-party USB-C chargers some prefer Nintendo approved accessories.
+For them, this is an excellent travel portable charger that offers peace of mind.

 Size, optimized performance, and Nintendo’s stamp of approval make it a premium product.
 And the price reflects that.
 There are plenty of alternatives for less, but you’ll need to give up something for the savings.
 Most other USB-C PD portable chargers of similar size use 12V output, which charges the Switch slower (12W vs 18W). portable chargers with equal performance tend to be larger.
 And none of them have the Nintendo licensing.

-Anker has U.S. based support (web, email, phone) and a 18 month warranty.
+Anker has U.S. based support (web, email, phone) and an 18-month warranty.
 They are a beloved brand within many communities.